June 7, 2026 · 13 min read

 The growth vs value debate has defined investing for decades.
-The truth: both can work — what matters is understanding when, why, and how to combine them.
+The truth: both can work — what matters is understanding when, why, and how to combine them in a portfolio that matches your time horizon and risk tolerance.

 Classic growth stock characteristics:

-The risk: growth stocks are highly sensitive to interest rates and earnings misses.
-When a growth company guides revenue 5% below expectations, the stock can fall 20–30% in a day because the entire valuation rested on that growth continuing.
+The key risk: growth stocks are highly sensitive to interest rates and earnings misses.
+When a growth company guides revenue 5% below expectations, the stock can fall 20–30% in a single day because the valuation model unwinds.

 Classic value stock characteristics:

-The risk: value traps.
-A stock that looks cheap on P/E might be cheap for a reason — the business is in long-term decline, management is poor, or the industry is structurally shrinking.
-"Cheap" and "good value" are not the same thing.
+The key risk: value traps.
+A stock that looks cheap on P/E might be cheap for a reason — the business is in structural decline, management is poor, or competition is permanently eroding margins.
+"Cheap" and "good value" are emphatically not the same thing.

 | Metric | Growth Stocks | Value Stocks |